Personal Finance May 5, 2026 5 min read

 Bottom Line

 Budgeting as an international student in the USA doesn’t have to be daunting.
 With the right tools and strategies, you can manage your finances effectively.
 Consider using budgeting apps like YNAB or GoodBudget, or even Google Sheets for a more hands-on approach.
-For a more innovative solution, try DrakeAI free on Android - iOS coming soon.
-Remember, the key to successful budgeting is to stay organized and flexible as your financial situation evolves.
+For a more innovative solution, try DrakeAI free on iOS or Android Remember, the key to successful budgeting is to stay organized and flexible as your financial situation evolves.